QuietJoon/doldol/README.md

-FlagManager
+DolDol
 ====

-FlagManager is for storing/checking multiple flags with a value.
+DolDol is for storing/checking multiple flags with a value.

 At first, This handles Enum only.